Ohkthx/tatk-rs/README.md

 # TATK, Technical Analysis Toolkit

-The objective of this crate is analyzing signals and indicators of data.
+The objective of this crate is analyzing signals and indicators of data and providing additional tools for accurate analysis.
+There are several other wonderful crates that implement similar algorithms, however they did not meet my personal needs or had minor errors in their calculations.

 ```toml
 [dependencies]